Refzlund/apie-monorepo/packages/pipe/README.md

 ```

 The result is saved within the `state`, so by referencing the state later, we can get access to the value.

+If you use `$multiply` again, then it returns the past result it resolved, rather than re-initializing.